wandb/docs/docs/guides/launch/walkthrough.md

 This will create a launch job.
 In the above example, the launch job was created in a `launch-quickstart` project.

-Next, we will add the newly created launch job to a queue.
+Next, we will add the newly created launch job to a launch queue.

 :::tip
 There are numerous ways to create launch job.
 As an example, you can create launch jobs from Docker images with the W&B CLI.
 To find out all the ways you can create a launch job, see the Create and deploy jobs section.[LINK]
 :::

 ## Add your launch job to a queue
 Once you have created a launch job, add that job to a launch queue.
-The following steps describe how to create a basic launch queue that will use a Docker container as its compute target resource:
+The following steps describe how to create a basic launch queue that will use a Docker container as its [target resource](LINK):
 <!-- ![](/images/launch/simple-job.png) -->

 1. Navigate to your W&B project.